-Awards season is in full swing, and Sonoma Clean Power is honored to be recognized as the Best Company to do Business within Sonoma County by readers of North Bay Biz magazine, as well receiving Best Places to Work honors for the 4th consecutive year by the North Bay Business Journal.
+Awards season was in full swing over the past month, and Sonoma Clean Power is honored to be recognized as the Best Company to do Business within Sonoma County by readers of North Bay Biz magazine, as well receiving Best Places to Work honors for the 4th consecutive year by the North Bay Business Journal.

-SCP is sponsoring the LIME Foundation's Dream Big Gala, the Petaluma Education Foundation's BASH, The Made in Santa Rosa Education Foundation's inaugural luncheon and has a second date scheduled for roadside beautification as an Adopt-a-Road sponsor through the County of Sonoma.
+SCP sponsored the LIME Foundation's Dream Big Gala, the Petaluma Education Foundation's BASH, The Made in Santa Rosa Education Foundation's inaugural luncheon and successfully spent a second day working on roadside beautification as an Adopt-a-Road sponsor through the County of Sonoma.

-On August 10, we hosted a Cool Petaluma "Cool Block" event at the Advanced Energy Center and gave a tour to 40 people passionate about energy saving and electrification.
+On August 10, we hosted a Cool Petaluma "Cool Block" event at the Advanced Energy Center for 40 people passionate about saving energy and cutting our dependence on fossil methane gas.